MEDHA-21/OtakuFlix/README.md

 Dark theme optimized for comfortable viewing

 📝 **License**
-This project is open source and available under the MIT License.
+This project is open source and available to all.

 Made with ❤️ for the anime community